tammycwong/active-record-practice-challenge-ride-sharing/README.md

 To get started, run `bundle install` while inside of this directory.

 Build out all of the methods listed in the deliverables.
 The methods are listed in a suggested order, but you can feel free to tackle the ones you think are easiest.
-Be careful: some of the later methods rely on earlier ones.
+Be careful: some of the later methods may rely on earlier ones.

 **Remember!** This code challenge does not have tests.
 You cannot run `rspec` and you cannot run `learn`.
 You'll need to create your own sample instances so that you can try out your code on your own.
-Make sure your associations and methods work in the console before submitting.
+Make sure your associations and methods work in the console.

-We've provided you with a tool that you can use to test your code.
+You can use `rake console` to test your code.
 To use it, run `rake console` from the command line.
 This will start a `pry` session with your classes defined.
 You can test out the methods that you write here.
 You are also encouraged to use the `seeds.rb` file to create sample data to test your models and associations.

 Writing error-free code is more important than completing all of the deliverables listed - prioritize writing methods that work over writing more methods that don't work.
 You should test your code in the console as you write.

 Similarly, messy code that works is better than clean code that doesn't.
 First, prioritize getting things working.
 Then, if there is time at the end, refactor your code to adhere to best practices.

-**Before you submit!** Save and run your code to verify that it works as you expect.
-If you have any methods that are not working yet, feel free to leave comments describing your progress.

 ## What You Already Have